bcmi/Video-Harmonization-Dataset-HYouTube/README.md

 # Video-Harmonization-Dataset-HYouTube

-The  figure below depicts dataset construction process (red arrows) and video harmonization task (blue arrows).
-And here are three examples in our dataset.
-The top half is a composite video and the bottom half the corresponding ground-truth video.
+**Video composition** means cutting the foregrounds from one video and pasting them on the backgrounds from another video, resulting in a composite video.
+However, the inserted foregrounds may be incompatible with the backgrounds in terms of color and illumination statistics. **Video harmonization** aims to adjust the foregrounds in the composite video to make them compatible with the backgrounds, resulting in a harmonious video.
+Here are three examples of video harmonization, in which the top row contains composite videos and the bottom row contains the corresponding ground-truth harmonious videos.

 ![image](https://github.com/bcmi/Video-Harmonization-Dataset-HYouTube/blob/master/Example/2.gif)

+## HYouTube Dataset

-**Dataset Construction Process:** Our dataset **HYouTube** is based on [Youtube-VOS-2018](https://youtube-vos.org/challenge/2018/).
+**Dataset Construction:** Our dataset **HYouTube** is built upon large-scale video object segmentation dataset [Youtube-VOS-2018](https://youtube-vos.org/challenge/2018/).
 Given real videos with object masks, we adjust their foregrounds using Lookup Tables (LUTs) to produce synthetic composite videos.
 We employ in total 100 candidate LUTs, in which one LUT corresponds to one type of color transfer.
-Given a video sample, we first select a LUT from 100 candidate LUTs randomly to transfer the foreground of each frame.
+Given a video sample, we first randomly select an LUT from 100 candidate LUTs to transfer the foreground of each frame.
 The transferred foregrounds and the original backgrounds form the composite frames, and the composite frames form composite video samples.
-We provide the script lut_transfer_sample.py to generate composite video based on real video, foreground mask, and LUT.
+We provide the script `lut_transfer_sample.py` to generate composite video based on real video, foreground mask, and LUT.
 Our dataset includes 3194 pairs of synthetic composite video samples and real video samples, which are split to 2558 training pairs and 636 test pairs.
 Each video sample contains 20 consecutive frames with the foreground mask for each frame.
 Our HYouTube dataset can be downloaded from [**Baidu Cloud**](https://pan.baidu.com/s/1LG15_3M4ISSyhRiVa6coig) (access code: dk07) or [**Bcmi Cloud**](https://cloud.bcmi.sjtu.edu.cn/sharing/MI8ygiNQZ).

-**Video Harmonization Task:** Given a composite video and the foreground mask, video harmonization task aims to adjust the foreground to make it compatible with the background, resulting in a more realistic composite video.

 <img src='Example/dataset_construction.png' align="center" width=512>

-## Real Composite Videos

-Besides, we also synthesize  real  composite videos.
-We collect  video  foregrounds  with  masks from  a  [video  matting  dataset](https://github.com/nowsyn/DVM)  as  well  as video backgrounds from [Vimeo-90k Dataset](http://toflow.csail.mit.edu/)  and  Internet.
-Then,  we  create  composite  videos  via copy-and-paste and finally select 100 composite videos which look reasonable w.r.t. foreground  placement  but  inharmonious w.r.t. color/illumination.
-100 real composite videos can be downloaded from [**Baidu Cloud**](https://pan.baidu.com/s/1ID7QDt1IkjT3plV1W-f8hg) (access code: nf9b) or [**Bcmi Cloud**](https://cloud.bcmi.sjtu.edu.cn/sharing/TyqpLmNNq).

-## Getting Started

-### HYoutube File Structure
-- Download the HYoutue dataset.
+**HYoutube File Structure:** Download the HYoutue dataset.
 We show the file structure below:

   ```
   ├── Composite: